Muhammedsuwaneh/CinarKafeWebApplication/README.md

 ## Prerequisites

-Visual Studio installed with ASP.NET, C# and MySQL for visual studio should be good for a start.
+Visual Studio installed with ASP.NET, C# and MS SQL Server for visual studio should be good for a start.

+- Installations

 ## Project Screenshots